 Do you do Paint Color Consultations?

-In the 20 years that I have been practicing as an Interior Designer I have done a little bit of everything!
-And yes-- paint color is one of the most important elements of any home-- inside and out-- and I LOVE color!!
-I have hundreds of sample pints of paint at my studio that I paint onto big sheets of paper so that you can see the real color(s) in your room(s) and know how it will look at different times of day, etc. We all see color differently-- and I love helping clients to achieve their color vision.
+Yes!
+Paint color is one of the most important elements of any home-- inside and out-- and we LOVE color!!
+We have hundreds of sample pints of paint at my studio that we paint onto big sheets of paper so that you can see the real color(s) in your room(s) and know how it will look at different times of day, and in different lights.
+We all see color differently-- and I love helping clients to achieve their color vision.

-I live in California (or Texas, or Maine, or Georgia...)-- will you work with me?
+I live in California (or Texas, or Maine, or Minnesota...)-- will you work with me?

 I am building a new house (adding an addition | building a new kitchen | bathroom) at what point in the building process should I call you?